 If you’ve been injured while on holiday, we urge you to get in contact with Rory Quigley & Co Solicitors today.
 Our dedicated legal team will advise you on the best course of action based on your circumstances.
-We use plain language to make you aware of where you stand legally.

 -You should report the incident immediately along with any injuries suffered to the hotel where you are staying.
 If you travelled with a tour operator it’s important to report the incident to them as well

 - Medical care for the injured individual should be sought out as soon as possible.

 -Request a written report of the incident and have photographs taken of all injuries as soon as possible.

 -Get the contact details of any eye witnesses to the incident; they may become important later on.

 -Never accept any financial compensation from anyone before you’ve spoken to a dedicated personal injury* solicitor.

 -In different countries, the statue for seeking legal redress is different; Rory Quigley & Co Solicitors can help make you aware of all the factors involved in seeking legal redress after an injury abroad.